smithwrinch/physical_computing/README.md

    delay(1000);
 }
 ```
-\ ***TODO*** \

 ![week 4](week6/servo.gif)
 ### LAB 02
 *Hook up a motor* \
 I initially had difficulties connecting the motor up correctly.
 I later realised this was due to using a MOSFET transistor as opposed to an NPN.
-Below you can see the motor never completely turning off. \
+After replacing the transistor I finally got it working. \
 ```
 const int switchPin = 2;
 const int motorPin = 9;